Developer-Autodesk/viewer-javascript-tutorial/upload_models_workflow.md

     </div>
 ```

-<b>Step 3:</b> Add the following code in your javascript to handle translation.
+<b>Step 3:</b> Add the following code in your JavaScript to handle translation.
 ```
 $(document).ready (function () {
 	oViewDataClient =new Autodesk.ADN.Toolkit.ViewData.AdnViewDataClient (